spiral/docs/components/entity.md

 }
 ```

-> ORM and ODM models can inherit hidden fields from it's parents.
-You can check what fields are public and fillable in ORM and ODM models via set of inspect commands in CLI toolkit.
+> ORM and ODM models can inherit the hidden fields from it's parents.
+You can check what fields are public and fillable in ORM and ODM models via sa et of inspect commands in CLI toolkit.

 ## Converting Entity to JSON
-Every data entity object can be freely converted into JSON, you can either pack result of `getFields` or `publicFields` into array, or try to json_encode entity itself.
+Every data entity object can be freely converted into JSON.
+You can either a pack result of `getFields` or `publicFields` into array, or try to json_encode the entity itself.
-When entity beign encoded, only it's public fields will be included into resulted JSON.
-We are going to use ability of HttpDispatcher to convert all JsonSerializable objects into json response:
+When the entity starts to encode, only it's public fields will be included into the resulting JSON.
+We are going to use HttpDispatcher to convert all JsonSerializable objects into json response:

 ```php
 public function index()